Tor Tre Teste

-Tor Tre Teste is a district of Rome, Italy, outside the city walls.
+Tor Tre Teste is a district of Rome, Italy, outside the Aurelian Walls.
 It is located in Municipio V along Via Praenestina.
 It has a population of 12,176.

 The area was part of the Roman countryside until the middle of the 20th century.
 Tor Tre Teste means "three heads' tower" and was named after a Roman funerary relief.
 One of the deceased is a veiled woman.
 The relief was walled into a tower built in the 12th century and belonging to the Lateran Basilica.
 Later the tower was incorporated into a small church.

 This part of the Roman Campagna was built up rapidly in the second half of the 20th century.
 Important Roman archaeological remains were destroyed during the process.
 The modern district is mainly suburban sprawl, a blend of undistinguished housing developments and industrial estates.